 6.1 Screenings are scheduled at the discretion of the Institute.
 Whilst every effort will be made to adhere to the published schedule, the Institute reserves the right to make changes at any time for any reason. the Institute will not be liable for any costs claimed as a result of a change in scheduling.
 No Projects may be withdrawn from the Festival programme after its selection.

-6.3 In order to keep the overall carbon footprint of the Festival to its minimum while maximising the size of the audience, Official Selections and Winning films will be screened virtually via YouTube and Vimeo in between 26th and 31st December 2019.
-More details will be shared with Applications of Official Selections closer to the date.
+6.3 In order to keep the overall carbon footprint of the Festival to its minimum while maximising the size of the audience, Official Selections and Winning films will be screened virtually via YouTube and Vimeo in between 24th and 30th November 2020.
+More details will be shared closer to the date.

 IMPORTANT: If you have submitted the film to other Festivals that require it to be unpublished on the web, please let us know by contacting us directly at https://bigsyn.org/contact-us.
 These films will NOT be virtually screened.